fredyang/ajaxMock/readme.md

 You can write your normal jQuery ajax code as usual.
 When you want to mock your ajax call, import it ajaxMock.js into your page, and use the following code, and your ajax call will be served by the mock.
+However, if there is no ajax setup match with an ajax call, that ajax call be real ajax call, so you can mix mock ajax and real ajax together.

 $.ajaxMock.on();